 Bihar is an eastern state of the Republic of India.
 It is the thirteenth-largest state of India by area and third-largest by population.
-On 15 November 2000 Jharkhand get separated from Bihar became a new neighbourhood state of Bihar.
-In this post, we will know about the sate symbols of Bihar such as animal, bird, flower, tree, etc.
+On 15 November 2000 Jharkhand get separated from Bihar became a new neighborhood state of Bihar.
+In this post, we will know about Bihar state symbols such as animals, birds, flowers, trees, etc.

 Bihar State Symbols: State Animal, Bird, Flower, And Tree

-After its creation, Bihar also declared its state symbols.
-The following are the Bihar state symbols.
+After its creation, Bihar also declared its state symbols such as Bihar state animal, Bihar state flower, Bihar state tree, etc. The following are the Bihar state symbols.

 State Animal Of Bihar: Gaur

 Guar is a Bihar state animal.
-It is also called an India Bison and found in south and southeast Asia.
+It is also called an India Bison and is found in south and southeast Asia.
 Gaur lives in evergreen forests or semi-evergreen forests in a small herd.

 They have a huge head, deep massive body, and sturdy limbs, Gaur is the largest species among the wild cattle.
 In Malaysia, it is known by Seladang and in Myanmar Pyaung.
-It is also known by Gayal (Bos frontalis) or Mithun.
+It is also known as Gayal (Bos frontalis) or Mithun.

-- Scientific Name of Gaur is Bos gaurus
+- The scientific name of Gaur is Bos gaurus

 State Bird Of Bihar: House Sparrow

 House Sparrow is the state bird of Bihar.
 It is not restricted to any particular area; house Sparrow is found in most parts of the world.
-It the most widely distributed wild bird in the world.
+It is the most widely distributed wild bird in the world.

-- Scientific Name of The Human Sparrow is Passer domesticus
+- The scientific name of The Human Sparrow is Passer domesticus

 State Flower Of Bihar: Kachnar